ZongrongLi/EnglishEnvironmentClass/1_introduce_yourself.md

   - written text
     hi all!
     Hope you're all having a great day!
-    I'm Li Zongrong, just call me Lee, I'm the new here `and` I am so proud to join the group!
+    I'm Li Zongrong, just call me Lee, I'm new here `and` I am so proud to be the a member of the team!
     I am in the backend development group, `and` I have been backend for several years.
-    I just moved from China so if there are some cultural things, It's kind of you for reminding me. on the other hand, I like playing video games in my leisure time! also, I like to travel `and` experience new things!
+    I just moved here from China so if there are some cultural things, It's kind of you for reminding me. on the other hand, I like playing video games in my leisure time! also, I like to travel `and` experience new things!
     I can't wait to know all of you `and` create great things with the group!